DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 # TableSelection Plugin Reference

-This plugin visualizes the selection state within a table by rendering selection checkboxes and highlighting selected rows.
+This plugin visualizes the selection state within a table by rendering selection checkboxes and highlighting the selected rows.

 ## User Reference